freeCodeCampKanpur/freeCodeCampKanpur.github.io/README.md

-# freeCodeCampKanpur.github.io
+# freeCodeCamp Kanpur

-freeCodeCamp Kanpur Main website
+The official website of freeCodeCamp Kanpur